Welcome to today's edition of the Rush 24-7 podcast.

 These are the documents they're talking about hiding.

-Hell, they're making some show that the archives is in the process of getting them out.
+How they're making some show that the archives is in the process of getting them out.

-Tim Russert said, in terms of your experience as a first lady, in order to give the American people an opportunity to make a judgment about your experience, would you allow the National Archives to release the documents about your communications with the president, the advice you gave, because you well know President Clinton has asked the National Archives not to do anything until 2012.
+Tim Russert said, in terms of your experience as a first lady, in order to give the American people an opportunity to make a judgment about your experience, would you allow the National Archives to release the documents about your communications with the president, the advice you gave, because you well know, President Clinton has asked the National Archives not to do anything until 2012.

 Well, actually, Tim, the archives is moving as rapidly as the archives moves.

-But there was a letter written by President Clinton specifically asking that any communication between you and the president not be uh made available to the public until 2012.
+But there was a letter written by President Clinton specifically asking that any communication between you and the president not be made available to the public until 2012.

 Would you lift that ban?